Tennessee Republican Party

 has become increasingly Republican.
 The current chairman of the Republican Party of Tennessee is Scott Golden.
-It is currently the dominant party in the state, controlling all but one of Tennessee's nine U.S. House seats, both U.S. Senate, the governorship, and has supermajorities in both houses of the state legislature.
+It is currently the dominant party in the state, controlling all but one of Tennessee's nine U.S. House seats, both U.S. Senate seats, the governorship, and has supermajorities in both houses of the state legislature.
+As of 2026 Tennessee was the 10th most pro-republican voting state according to the Cook Partisan Voting Index.

 History

 Upon its entry into the Union in 1796, Tennessee was strongly Democratic-Republican.
 Tennessee became a two-party system for more than 20 years during the Jacksonian era.
 The Democratic Party was formed by Jackson followers, and this party was dominant against the rival Whig Party led by Henry Clay.
 But in 1835, there was a turn in power of party, and a Whig governor was elected.
 Tennessee, after the American Civil War was part of the Democratic South for about a century.
 East Tennessee, however, remained strongly Republican.
 Even though the state was predominantly Democratic, two different presidential elections won the state of Tennessee in 1920 and 1928.
 In the 1960s and 1970s Republicans made a push into the Democratic power when, in 1966, Howard Baker was elected US senator.
 Then again Republicans made another push when Winfield Dunn was elected governor, the first Republican Governor in over 50 years.

 Republicans rarely held seats in the U.S. House from the South during the Solid South period with the party only holding two seats in Tennessee between 1947 and 1952, out of the 105 seats in the south.
 Republicans won 80 of 2,565 congressional elections in the south during the first half of the 20th century.
 50 of these victories were in eastern Tennessee.